Keep Your Child Healthy and Active Over Summer Break

 Military families can live hundreds or thousands of miles from their extended families.
 Online school allows them to have some scheduling flexibility to travel to see relatives while a parent is deployed.
 Another benefit is that virtual learning allows the deployed parent to check grades online, communicate with teachers, and review coursework.

-Lea Ann Lockard has been principal of Texas Connections Academy since 2009.
+Lea Ann Lockard was principal of Texas Connections Academy from 2009 - 2022.
 Ms. Lockard’s mission is to build capacity through innovative instructional leadership.
 She is motivated by helping students and educators reach their greatest potential while she contributes to groundbreaking instructional reform efforts and continuous school improvement.

 Ms. Lockard is active in the education field, speaking and presenting at local, state, and national conferences.
 A committed volunteer, she served four years as an EMT in rural communities, served two years on the Meadows Marlins Swim Team Board, and currently serves as chairman of the Spring Branch Public Safety Cooperative.